DracotMolver/quartz-js/docs/README.md

 ## tools

 It a set of "tools" that you might need one day.
-Sometimes some JS features are amezing, but a lot of them visually sucks.
+Sometimes some JS features are amazing, but a lot of them visually sucks.
 An example could be the spread operator.
 I love spread operator, but having a lot of them make look your code messy.

-`camelCase`
+**`camelCase`**
 It converts the string to its Lower Camel Case version.

 - **text** {string} _The text to convert in camelCase._